RobinLinus/coins-legacy/notes/succinct-fullnode.md

 >> 155 MB
 ```

-A more realistic model, with much less than 3000 outputs per transaction is only about `60 MB`.
+Using a more realistic model, with much less than 3000 outputs per transaction is only about `63 MB`.
 Note, there are simple data structures, such that even in a compressed state, we can update our bit vector efficiently.

 #### Bit Vector Commitment
 We can generate hash commitments of the bit vector.
 Digesting 63 MB every block might be inefficient.